LoriWard/VBA-challenge/README.md

-Submission

-To submit please upload the following to Github:

-A screen shot for each year of your results on the Multi Year Stock Data.

-VBA Scripts as separate files.
+Includes a screen shot for each year of the  results on the Multi Year Stock Data and VBA Scripts as separate files.